juyongjiang/BARec/README.md

 ```

 ## Pre-training & Fine-tuning

+The training log can be found in the `log/` folder.

 ### Amazon Beauty
 * Reversely model pre-training and short sequence augmentation with generated pseudo-prior items
     ```